Bodeeen/Resolution_prediction_software/README.md

 ## Standalone downloads

-The program can be downloaded in standalone executable format from [the releases page](https://github.com/Bodeeen/Resolution_prediction_software/releases).
+The program can be downloaded in standalone format from [the releases page](https://github.com/Bodeeen/Resolution_prediction_software/releases).
 Python and the required packages are included, so that you don't have to follow the "getting started" guide below.